junxit/us-congress-bills-119/metadata.md

 - 2025-09-08 — Placed on the Union Calendar, Calendar No. 196.
 - 2025-09-08 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 119-239.
 - 2025-09-08 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 119-239.
+- 2025-09-09 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.